pishoyg/coptic/README.md

 ## Guidelines

-1. Minimize dependence on HTML, and keep behavior as much as possible in JavaScript (TypeScript).
+1. Minimize dependence on HTML, and implement behaviours in TypeScript when possible.
-   - We have (so far) a single, relatively small, JavaScript file.
-But we have a huge number of HTML files.
-Having to regenerate one file is much cheaper.
-   - You can protect your data better.
-JavaScript has good obfuscators.
-HTML content can not be as easily concealed.

 1. Add in-code assertions and checks.
 This is our first line of defense, and has been the champion when it comes to ensuring correctness and catching